 But his failure to make it home to Fort Vancouver was not what caused the end of the York Factory Express: the creation of a new railway in Panama did.
 In 1855, Governor George Simpson sent specific instructions that the Fort Vancouver gentlemen were not to send an express across the mountains that year.
 (They forgot to send the same information to Fort St. James, and Donald Manson sent men upriver to Yellowhead Pass to pick up the incoming express-men who, of course, did not arrive.)
 Instead, the gentlemen who were leaving the territory boarded a steamship for Panama, and crossing the Panama Isthmus by rail, boarded a new ship to bring them north to Montreal and Lachine.
 The name of the railway, which began its run in January 1855, is the Panama Railroad Company.

 So the York Factory Express no longer went out to Fort Assiniboine and Edmonton House after 1854.
 Fort Assiniboine was closed down as a result, although Jasper’s House remained open for a while.
 The Saskatchewan Brigades continued their journeys out for some years after the York Factory Express ceased its run, but even that changed.
 For this information we go to the book, Arctic Trader, by Philip H. Godsell, who joined the HBC’s fur trade in 1906.

 Godsell sailed in the Pelican for Hudson Bay and arrived at York Factory in July or August of that year.
 Interestingly, his experiences aboard ship while crossing the ocean and the Bay were much the same as those who came before him.
 He did not remain at York Factory for long, but was sent upriver to Norway House.
 There he angered Chief Factor McTavish, and was sent off to serve at God’s River (In the York Factory Express journals this is the Shamattawa River, just up the Hayes River from York Factory.)
 But when Godsell returned to civilization with his furs, he brought them upriver to Norway House — not downriver to York Factory!
-Everything was changing, as you will see below.
+Everything was changing because of a railway, as you will see below.
 This is Robert Campbell’s story:

 The route by York Factory was gradually being changed when [Robert] Campbell arrived there to take up his new charge.